 A good entrepreneur is always on the hunt for new opportunities.
 One of the best ways to identify opportunities within your business is to complete a SWOT analysis.
 The acronym SWOT stands for strengths, weaknesses, opportunities, and threats.

 In step one, you identified business strengths.
 In step two, you evaluated your weaknesses, and now you’re ready to consider your opportunities.
 Think of opportunities as things that are external to your company.
 Strengths, on the other hand, are internal, or existing aspects of your business.

 The best time to conduct a SWOT analysis

-Before we walk through today’s SWOT brainstorming exercise, we thought we’d take a second and talk about when an analysis like this should be done.
+Before we walk through today’s SWOT brainstorming exercise, we thought we’d take a second and talk about when you should do an opportunities analysis.

 A business professor will tell you it’s always a good time to conduct a SWOT analysis.
 Any time you can take to critically look at your business and see how it’s performing is a good thing.
 However, there are strategic times when a SWOT analysis is most beneficial.

 - At the beginning of the year: As a new year begins, it’s a natural time to review the past year’s business strategy and look ahead.
 By conducting an analysis at the beginning of a new year, you’ll be ready to make decisions in the coming months.

 - Annually: Just like you should visit the doctor annually, your SWOT analysis should get a check-up at least once a year too.
 You’ll be amazed how much can change within a year.